 The 2015–2020 Dietary Guidelines for Americans recommend an intake of

 Many women take vitamin supplements during pregnancy.
 Learn about prenatal vitamins and why they are important.

 In 2011, researchers made a powder from the peel and seeds of okra to treat rats with diabetes.
-After approximately 1 month, the rats that consumed the powder had lower blood sugar and fat levels than those that did not.
+After approximately 1 month, the rats that consumed the powder had

 More research is needed to confirm whether this treatment would work in humans.

 Find out more about foods that are good for people with diabetes.

 The guidelines also recommend that adults consume the following amount of fiber each day: